Agent Editor

 Deploying the Agent to Cloud Environments

-Agents created with the Agent Editor are documents in the app model.
+Agents created with Agent Editor are documents in the app model.
 This means they are packaged and deployed together with the rest of the app whenever a deployment is performed.

 Environment-specific flexibility is provided through constants.
 Values such as the model key, knowledge base key, or custom MCP endpoint can be overridden per app environment during the deployment process.
 For details, see Environment Details: Constants.